Government poised to boost infrastructure spend

 A brisk panel discussion on Economic Transformation in the South African construction industry in which panellists Mike Wiley – Chairman of WBHO, Gregory Mofokeng – General Secretary: Black Business Council of SA; Hardin Ratshisusu – Deputy Commissioner of the Competition Commission; Bafikile Bonke Simelane – President of Master Builders SA; Craig Lemboe – Bureau for Economic Research: University of Stellenbosch; and Thabo Masombuka – CEO of the Construction Sector Charter Council, debated the effects of anti-competitive behaviour and the impact of ratings downgrades in the construction industry.

 Earlier, Clint Wicomb, General Manager: Coastal Region – PPC – the primary sponsor of the event said: “Very few industries have the opportunity to change the lives of all South Africans as much as the construction industry.
 It is our aim at Congress 2017 to find more effective ways to build sustainable structures to the benefit of all aspects of our nation.”

-At a gala dinner hosted by FEM this evening the winners of the Master Builders South Africa National Safety Competition were announced.
+At a gala dinner hosted by FEM, the winners of the Master Builders South Africa National Safety Competition were announced.
 The winner of the FEM Super League Trophy for Projects R500 Million and Above was awarded to the Stefanutti Stocks and Basil Read Joint Venture (SSBR JV) for their outstanding safety performance at the Kusile Power Station.